KarelPeeters/HwLang/design/design.md

 * can we fully detect race conditions between different `async` and `sync` blocks at compile time?
   * investigate this
   * we want to avoid any "unpredictable" or undefined behavior, we want least want to emit "X" if this happens in simulation
+* only allow non-resetting registers in pipelines or similar structures that are dataflow-only